kubewarden/kubewarden.io/content/blog/2022/07/verify-signatures-with-gha-and-prefix.md

 containers whose signatures subjects start with `https://github.com/raulcabello/app-example/.github/workflows/ci.yml@refs/tags/`.

-Check it out and let us know if you have any question!
+Check it out and let us know if you have any questions!
 Stay tuned for more blogs on how to secure your supply chain with Kubewarden!